 Opt for furniture with subtle organic and irregular striped patterns rather than bold and structured stripes.
 Look for patterns that mimic the natural flow of lines found in nature, such as gentle waves, flowers, or leaves.
 Consider using an armchair or striped bench as a statement piece to create a contrasting effect of dark and light wood.
 Woods such as oak, teak, red pine, and mahogany serves as a proxy to maintain a sense of simplicity.
 The use of floaters or low-profile furniture sets a good example of being rooted to the earth.

-See also 15 Aesthetic Vintage Minimalist Wallpaper Ideas for Your Home
+See also 20 Brilliant DIY Coffee Bar Ideas for Your Home

 16. Form Follows Function